 In my next post, I’ll share a devotional about Lachish.
 In the mean time here’s a question . . .

-Question: Would our faith still be credible if history didn’t support it?
+Tell me what you think: Would our faith still be credible if history didn’t support it?
 To leave a comment, just click here.